privacysandbox/protected-auction-services-docs/bidding-auction-services-payload-optimization.md

 in an [`interestGroup`][6] when browser fetch interest groups from the buyer's tagging servers.

-* The buyer populates the `adRenderId` field in each `ads` object in an `interest group`.
+* The buyer also populates the `adRenderId` field in each `ads` object in an `interest group`.

-* Sets the following flag with specific enum, that would indicate to the browser to omit the ads, adComponents and userBiddingSignals data for this interest group from the `ProtectedAuctionInput` request payload.
+* Sets the following two flags with specific enum, that would indicate to the browser to omit the ads, adComponents and userBiddingSignals data for this interest group from the `ProtectedAuctionInput` request payload.
+This is also noted in [Protected Audience API explainer][34].

+  * The `omit-ads` enumeration causes the request to omit the `ads` and `adComponents` fields for this interest group from the auction blob.
+  * The `omit-user-bidding-signals` enumeration causes the request to omit the `userBiddingSignals` field for this interest group from the auction blob.

   ```
-   'auctionServerRequestFlags': ['omit-ads']
+   'auctionServerRequestFlags': ['omit-ads', 'omit-user-bidding-signals']
   ```

 #### Step 5